jaranimo95/javascript-course/README.md

 # Udemy Javascript Course

-Complete Javascript course covering everything from ES5 and ES6 basics to asynchronous programming to using NPM, Babel, etc. Complete webapps are built, as well, and developed as independently as possible from guided course instruction.
+Complete Javascript course covering everything from ES5 and ES6 basics to asynchronous programming to using NPM, Babel, etc. Complete webapps are and developed as independently as possible from guided course instruction.